phalt/clientele/docs/references.md

 # 🔗 References in OpenAPI

 Clientele fully supports OpenAPI's `$ref` mechanism for reusing schema definitions across your API specification.

-This page explains how references work and shows you the generated code.
+This page explains how references work and how what clientele does when generating clients with them.

 ## What are `$ref`s?

 In OpenAPI, `$ref` (short for "reference") lets you define a schema, parameter, or response once and reuse it throughout your specification.
-This keeps your OpenAPI document [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and maintainable.

 Here's a simple example: